ADanayi/iotis_app/readme.md

 req_engine = iot.RequestEngine(username, public_key_path, iotis_server_url)
 ```

+You only need to change the `iotis_server_url` with your own dedicated server's url in enterprise solutions.
+(Please check our plans in [iotis's website](https://iotis.ir)).

 ### Checking node's connection status
 You can check the connectedness of a node every time you need.